quozd/awesome-dotnet/README.md

 * [Empty Keys UI](http://emptykeys.com/ui_library) - Multi-platform and multi-engine XAML based user interface library **[Free][Proprietary]**
 * [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) - The UWP Community Toolkit is a collection of helper functions, custom controls, and app services.
 It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.
 * [ScintillaNET](https://github.com/jacobslusser/ScintillaNET) - Windows Forms control for the Scintilla text editor component (Scintilla is used by Notepad++)
+* [Signum Framework](https://github.com/signumsoftware/framework) - Full stack framework for writing data-centric applications.
+Available for Web (using Typescript, React and Bootstrap) and Windows (using WPF).
+The integration of GUI and DB gives excellent default behaviours when populating Combobox, implementing Autocomplete, or exploring the database with SearchControl.

 ## HTML and CSS